SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 .. x*  Bogus * paired with the one in the listing, to fix VIM syntax highlighting.

-The shorthand syntax for ``available`` attributes allows for availability for multiple platforms to be expressed concisely.
+The shorthand syntax for ``available`` attributes concisely expresses availability for multiple platforms.
 Although the two forms are functionally equivalent, the shorthand form is preferred whenever possible.